 But, I was born after the great Civil Rights Leaders, like Martin Luther King, Jr., had made their point.
 I didn’t live through segregation or the horrors of the KKK.
 The exhibits at the Birmingham Civil Rights museum do an incredible job presenting the story of this very difficult chapter in our nation’s history with respect to those who lived it.

 I was deeply saddened by some of what I saw, but in the end the story of Birmingham, Alabama civil rights is one of hope, endurance and faith.

-A visit to the Birmingham Civil Rights Institute is special.
+Exhibits at the Birmingham Civil Rights Institute

 - Birmingham is a planned city, founded for coal mining and steel production.

 - Birmingham was founded in 1871, eight years after President Lincoln issued the Emancipation Proclamation.

 - Most early residents of the city, regardless of race, lived in two-room company owned homes, shopped at the company store and lived in poverty.